 There are many different types of prolapse, including uterine, bladder and bowel prolapse.
 Causes of prolapse, symptoms, tests used to diagnose prolapse, and management and treatment of prolapse are discussed.

 Pelvic floor exercises

 Pelvic floor exercises are important for all women to practise, to maintain strong muscles and reduce the risk of incontinence and prolapse.
 However, it is also important that your pelvic floor muscles are able to let go.
 The steps and best way to do pelvic floor exercises are discussed.

 Incontinence, urinary tract infections (UTIs), prolapse and problems with constipation and diarrhoea can affect women's sexual health and make sex painful.
 Knowing what to do and manage the effects of these problems on your sex life is important.

-A healthy diet including adequate fibre and fluid intake are important to a healthy digestive system.
-The importance of bowel flora (good bacteria) and keeping physically active are also discussed.
+A healthy diet, including adequate fibre and fluid intake, is important to a healthy digestive system.
+The importance of bowel flora (good bacteria) and keeping physically active is also discussed.

 Free women's health email updates

 Stay up to date with the latest women’s health related research, information, events and resources every month.